-Since every first order trace property can be expressed as an intersection of a safety and a liveness property[2], i.e. in the form $\Box q \land \Diamond r$, then if we set the guard intervals in an abstract espec appropriately, we can be sure that espec morphisms that preserve guard intervals will also preserve arbitrary properties.
+The well-known topological analysis of liveness and safety properties [2] tells that every first order trace property can be expressed as an intersection of a safety and a liveness property, i.e. in the form $\Box q \land \Diamond r$.

+Based on Lemma 1 we know that by representing a first order property in the form $\Box q \land \Diamond r$, and setting up the guard intervals in an abstract espec to realize this property, we can be sure that the espec morphisms preserving the guard intervals will preserve this property.